 Wind / Windstorm

 Wind vs Flood.
-Often with hurricanes, properties are damaged by both flood waters associated with storm surge, broken levees, or flooding that occurs from the massive rainfall as well as extremely high winds.
-As regular and wind only insurance policies do not cover flooding and vice versa, insurance companies often point to the other as the cause of loss.
-This is when having an expert opinion to sort through the various damages can be so beneficial.
+Often with hurricanes, properties are damaged by both flood waters associated with storm surge, broken levees, or flooding that occurs from the massive rainfall as well as extremely high winds causing damage to siding, roofs, windows and more.
+As regular and wind-only insurance policies do not cover flooding and vice versa, insurance companies often point to the other as the cause of loss.
+This is when having the expert opinion of a public adjuster to sort through the various damages can be incredibly beneficial.